Why Should Runners Have a Training Plan?

 A training plan for runners is typically a medium to long-term action-oriented plan that essentially serves as a daily guide to the runner.
 The objective of such running workout plans could range from a peak goal race to just general fitness.
 An ideal training plan is one that is customized to the athlete’s capabilities and constraints — one that factors in their potential as well as limitations, while nudging them towards their goals.

 A structured, customized, and well-defined training plan may of course, help all athletes to achieve their athletic potential.
 But it is highly recommended for anyone who has the patience and the willingness for moonshot goals.
 Examples of moonshot goals would be qualifying for the Boston Marathon, running a marathon in less than four hours, or completing your first ultra-marathon.

-The key benefits of following a training plan are:
+Key benefits of following a training plan

 1. Helps the athlete focus only on execution.
 By eliminating strategizing processes, the athlete is now in a clear headspace to only follow a set program.

 2. Leverage years of experience from a vastly more experienced coach.
 Coaches who have years, if not decades, of experience know what works and what doesn’t.

 3. Allows the athlete to see the bigger picture.
 A typical marathon training plan is a 16-20 week training block that works in phases ranging from endurance building, to speedwork, and finally the taper phase.
 This allows the athlete to understand what is needed at a particular point in time, not feel nervous about the weeks ahead, and have a clear understanding of why a particular type of run or workout is being recommended.

 However, there are several training plans out there.
 The trick is to pick the right plan that works for you.
 A sound training plan should have the following characteristics: